guenni68/parser_builder/README.md

 # ParserBuilder

-ParserBuilder is a library allows you to simply generate a resumable parser with unlimited backtracking from an easily modifiable grammar (expressed in XML).
+ParserBuilder is a library that allows you to simply generate a resumable parser with unlimited backtracking from an easily modifiable grammar (expressed in XML).

-What set's this parser library apart from others is that you don't define your parser by expressing the grammar and rules in Elixir code but rather in a single XML file.
-I've personally used this approach for an ABNF grammar with 460+ and added **postprocessing**, such as tagging, ignoring and replacing values, or any combination there of, as needed in the XML file instead of Elixir code.
+What sets this parser library apart from others is that you don't define your parser by expressing the grammar and rules in Elixir code but rather in a single XML file.
+I've personally used this approach for an ABNF grammar with 460+ rules and added **postprocessing**, such as tagging, ignoring and replacing values, or any combination there of, as needed in the XML file instead of Elixir code.

 ## Features